Project Management vs. Resource Management

 Role of a project manager

-Below is the rundown on several project management roles.
+Below is the rundown of a project manager’s roles.

 • Track team performance & budget